lucydot/ChooChoo/docs/instructors/setup.md

 `admins`: A list of Github usernames without the `@` sign.
 `instructors`: A list of Github usernames without the `@` sign.
 `students`: A list of Github usernames without the `@` sign.
-`web_address`: The web address for this ChooChoo project.
-In most cases this will be `https://username.github.io/repo_name`.

 #### User options (may edit)
 `questions`: If set to `true` students can propose their own questions for the question bank.